jgriffiths/prefgen/README.md

 ## Implementation

-The script +prefgen.py+ takes as input an AsciiDoc file documenting the desired preferences and outputs the various source files needed to add that dialog to an application.
-The source documentation can either be read as a text file and/or converted to documentation for the settings using http://www.methods.co.nz/asciidoc/[AsciiDoc].
+The script `prefgen.py` takes as input an AsciiDoc file documenting the desired preferences and outputs the various source files needed to add that dialog to an application.
+The source documentation can either be read as a text file and/or converted to documentation for the settings using [AsciiDoc](http://www.methods.co.nz/asciidoc/).
 In this way each setting can include more detailed documentation.

 ## Status

-Current functionality is fairly basic; Please see the +samples/+ directory to see example input files.
-Patches/pull requests are welcome.
+Current functionality is fairly basic; Please see the [samples](./samples/) directory to see example input files.

+Patches and/or pull requests are welcome.

 ## License

 GPL v2.1.
-Please see the file LICENSE for more details and/or see the source at https://github.com/jgriffiths/prefgen.
+Please see the file [LICENSE](./LICENSE) for more details and/or see the source at https://github.com/jgriffiths/prefgen.

 ### Usage